 Smoking introduces a variety of harmful chemicals into your body.
 Quitting smoking is an important step in preventing colorectal and other cancers.
 The sooner smoking is stopped, the sooner your body can start to heal.
 Talk to your doctor about the options available to help you successfully quit.

 Excess alcohol intake is associated with an increased risk for colorectal cancer.
-Drink alcohol in moderation, which is one drink or less per day for women and two drinks or less per day for men.
+Drink alcohol in moderation, which is 1 drink or less per day for women and 2 drinks or less per day for men.

 Some studies have found a link between aspirin use and reduced rates of colorectal cancer.
 Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before starting any aspirin therapy.